Un Bio de Emch

 The long of it:

-Cindy Emch was born in Ann Arbor, Michigan on September 11, 1974.
-She attended Michigan State University and interned at On Our Backs magazine in the summer of 1995.
-In June of 2006, she moved to Phoenix, AZ to work for the publishing company DM International.
-In January of 1997 she moved to the Bay Area to live in Oakland, CA and work for Stormy Leather.
-She left Stormy Leather in October 1998 and began working for the SF LGBT Film Festival (Frameline).
+Cindy Emch was born in Ann Arbor, Michigan on September 11.
+She attended Michigan State University and interned at On Our Backs magazine.
+After MSU she moved to the Bay Area to live in Oakland, CA and work for Stormy Leather.
+Her next job was for the SF LGBT Film Festival (Frameline).
 It was through her work at Frameline that she began curating films and publishing her pop culture writings.
-She left Frameline in August of 2003.
-In November of that year she began working for the SF LGBT Community Center.
-In the Spring of 2005 she became the Program Manager for AIDS, Medicine and Miracles.
-In August of 2005 she began working for the website AtomFilms.com where she was the Programming Manager for AtomFilms and AtomUploads.com - part of the MTV Networks family.
-In the winter of 2008 she was lured away from her Atom.com family to work for Jaman.com, a company specializing in streaming international and art house cinema on the web.
-She left in early 2009 to return to Frameline and help create a long range strategy for the marketing and online community aspects of both the Distribution and Festival arms of the organization.
-She is currently working as a Video Curator for Yahoo.com.
+Her next position of note was for AtomFilms.com where she was the Programming Manager for AtomFilms and AtomUploads.com - part of the MTV Networks family.
+After a few years she moved on to Jaman.com, a company specializing in streaming international and art house cinema on the web.
+She left Jaman to pursue freelance consulting work and returned to Frameline and help create a long range strategy for the marketing and online community aspects of both the Distribution and Festival arms of the organization.
+Until early 2016 she was working as the lead editor for Music Videos / Live Nation Events at Yahoo!
+After being laid off she opted to pursue her music full time and make the Secret Emchy Society her primary project.

 Music